FAQ

 GHDL Open sourceGHDL download page YesYesYes

-We have not had good results with FreeHDL or with Green Mountain VHDL.
+We’ve not had good results with FreeHDL or with Green Mountain VHDL.
 It seems that these two projects may have been terminated.